-Vector data processing in GRASS GIS
+Vector data processing vector data processing

 A "vector map" is a data layer consisting of a number of sparse features in geographic space.
 These might be data points (drill sites), lines (roads), polygons (park boundary), volumes (3D CAD structure), or some combination of all these.
 Typically each feature in the map will be tied to a set of attribute layers stored in a database (road names, site ID, geologic type, etc.).
 As a general rule these can exist in 2D or 3D space and are independent of the GIS's computation region.